georgedashen/StructAlign/README.md

 * CAFA3-MF: **1137** proteins for molecular function prediction against **32421** proteins using homology search (Fmax, Smin, AUPR)

 ## Software and tools download
 Download tools or methods you need to reproduce the results in our study.
 More information can be found in our manuscript.
-If you choose one or more of BLASTp, TMalign, DeepAlign, KPAX, and USalign, make sure they are in the enviroment and can be called directly.
-For the three deep-learning methods, you may have to setup separated conda environment for each of them.
+If you choose one or more of BLASTp, TMalign, DeepAlign, KPAX, and USalign, make sure their executable files are in the enviroment path and can be called directly.
+For the three deep-learning methods, you may setup separated conda environment for each of them, and ensure **they are installed in this project folder**.
 * [BLASTp](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)
 * [TMalign](https://zhanggroup.org/TM-align/TMalign.cpp)
 * [DeepAlign](https://github.com/realbigws/DeepAlign/)